ocaml-community/awesome-ocaml/README.md

 ## Developer Tools

 - [Try OCaml](https://try.ocamlpro.com/) – Try OCaml in your web browser.
+- [learn-ocaml](https://github.com/ocaml-sf/learn-ocaml).
+Web app (written in OCaml) underlying the learn-ocaml-corpus.
+Can be customized to serve lectures (with Markdown slides), playgrounds (with a toplevel prelude), and interactive exercises (with OCaml tests).
+MIT License.
+- [learn-ocaml.el](https://github.com/pfitaxel/learn-ocaml.el).
+Minor mode for Emacs that can display exercise topics and grade exercise solutions, after logging to a Learn-OCaml instance.
+MIT License.
 - [BetterOCaml](https://betterocaml.ml) – An efficient, intuitive, and cross-platform web IDE with your OCaml code interpreted and running in your browser!
 - [codingground](https://www.tutorialspoint.com/compile_ocaml_online.php) – Compile and execute OCaml code online.
 - [OCaml: Learn & Code iOS app](https://apps.apple.com/app/ocaml-learn-code/id1547506826) - Learn and execute OCaml code from your iPhone/iPad/Mac.